-- Check the whiteboard posted near the Logic School bathrooms every day.
-You are held responsible for information on this board. - Keep up with the weekly Geneva FYI newsletter. - Visit the Geneva website often (www.genevaschooltx.org). - Visit the RenWeb calendar page often. - Don't miss the weekly email update to your parents from the Headmaster's office: LogicallySpeaking
+- Check the outdoor whiteboard posted every day.
+You are held responsible for information on this board. - Keep up with the weekly Geneva FYI newsletter. - Visit the Geneva website often (www.genevaschooltx.org). - · Visit the RenWeb calendar page often. - Don't miss the weekly email update to your parents from the Headmaster's office: Logically Speaking